thriveweb/sailinginparadise/content/boatTours/2019-05-28-sunset-city-lights-cruise.md

   Broadwater!
 No seriously...

-  There is something so magical about a sunset over the water, but surrounded by it?
+  There is something so magical about a sunset over the water.
+But surrounded by it?
 Well that's something else...
-So come and join us for sundowners as the sun sinks behind the mountains of the Gold Coast Hinterland and casts a glow across the calm waters of the Gold Coast Broadwater.
+So come and join us on our sunset cruise as the sun sinks behind the mountains of the Gold Coast Hinterland and casts a glow across the calm waters of the Gold Coast Broadwater.

   We've got the champagne on ice!